logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/getting_started.md

 ### Step 2.2: Creating a User Assigned Managed Identity

-Proceed to the Azure Portal and open the Resource Group that you want to use for Hopsworks.ai.
+Proceed to the Azure Portal and open the Resource Group that you want to use for [managed.hopsworks.ai](https://managed.hopsworks.ai).
 Click on *Add* then *Marketplace*.

 <p align="center">
   <figure>